 Accidental deletion or formatting Human errors like accidentally deleting or formatting your external hard drive.
 Use data recovery software to recover data from the external hard drive.

 Viruses or malware infection Viruses and dangerous malware like trojans can result in abrupt file deletion and disappearance.
-Scan and disinfect your external hard drive, then attempt data recovery.
+Scan and disinfect your external hard drive, then attempt data recovery first, then try to recover hidden files from the external hard disk storage if the malware changed file attributes, hid folders, or made the data appear missing.

 Physical damage Mechanical damage arising from physical blunt force, hard disk head platter damage, moisture, power outages, etc. If you are dealing with significant physical damage and your PC doesn’t detect the external hard drive, consult a data recovery service center.